foospidy/DbDat/README.md

 #### clp check type

-A check file should be implemented as following:
+#### Outline of Check File
+This is a rough example demontrate the pattern a check file should follow:

 ```
 # (OPTIONAL): Add import statements, include any necessary modules to support this check